 The majority of taught courses have a corresponding course on Moodle, the online learning platform used at LSE.
 Moodle courses contain essential resources such as lecture slides, lecture recordings and reading lists.
 Moodle also enables activities such as quizzes and discussion forums and allows for online assignment submission, marking and feedback.
 How Moodle is used is determined by the course convenor and so this may vary from course to course.
 LSE also provides a Moodle Archive service which provides teachers and students with a snapshot of previous year's courses.

-You can access Moodle by visiting moodle.lse.ac.uk
+You can access Moodle by visiting moodle.lse.ac.uk LSE for You LSE for You is a web portal which gives you access to a range of services.
+As part of ongoing development work, some of these services have been moved onto a new platform.
+In Student LSE for You you can:

+- View and update your term time (contact) and home (permanent) address

+- Access your candidate number

+- View your teaching timetable.
-Reset your IT password

-You can reset your own IT password at the LSE Password website

-Multi-Factor Authentication (MFA)

-MFA provides an extra layer of security on top of your username and password when you access our resources online - providing increased protection against cyber-attacks.
+To select your courses, please use course selection in LSE for You.
+Reset your IT password You can reset your own IT password at the LSE Password website.
+Multi-Factor Authentication (MFA) MFA provides an extra layer of security on top of your username and password when you access our resources online - providing increased protection against cyber-attacks.
 Once set up, it is easy to use and manage via the link below: Ise.ac.uk/mfa

-Email

-LSE will use your LSE email address to communicate with you, so check it regularly.
+Email LSE will use your LSE email address to communicate with you, so check it regularly.
 Microsoft Outlook is available on all public PCs.
 You can also access your email off-campus using webmail (mail.lse.ac.uk) or on the move via the outlook app.
 For help setting up email on your device search "LSE mobile email setup".

-Microsoft Office 365 @ LSE >

-Training and Development System 🔽

-Information security awareness training

-Microsoft Office 365 @ LSE

-All our students are eligible for a free copy of Microsoft Office 365 on their personal computers and devices.

-Microsoft Office 365

-Training and Development System

-The Training and Development System allows you to book a place on many of the personal development opportunities offered around LSE.
+Microsoft Office 365 @ LSE All our students are eligible for a free copy of Microsoft Office 365 on their personal computers and devices.
+Microsoft Office 365 Training and Development System The Training and Development System allows you to book a place on many of the personal development opportunities offered around LSE.
 You can access the Training and Development System at apps.lse.ac.uk/training-system Login using your LSE username and password.

 Information security awareness training

 The LSE Cyber Security Awareness Training can be self-enrolled at Course: LSE Cyber Security Awareness Training.
 We strongly advise you to complete the training which equips you with the skills to spot phishing emails, keep your data and devices safe, and protect your privacy.

 More tips are available at Ise.ac.uk/cyber

 LSE100

 Welcome to LSE100

 LSE100 is LSE's flagship interdisciplinary course taken by all undergraduate students in the first year of your degree programme.
 The course is designed to build your capacity to tackle multidimensional problems through research-rich education, giving you the opportunity to explore transformative global challenges in collaboration with peers from other departments and leading academics from across the School.

 Your LSE100 theme

-Before registering at LSE, you will have the opportunity to select one of three themes to focus on during LSE100, each of which foregrounds a complex and pressing challenge facing social scientists.
-In 2023/24, the themes will focus on:
+Before enrolling at LSE, you will have the opportunity to select one of three themes to focus on during LSE100, each of which foregrounds a complex and pressing challenge facing social scientists.
+In 2024/25, the available themes are:

-- Al

-- Climate

-- Fair society.
+- · How can we control AI?

+- How can we transform our climate futures?

+- How can we create a fair society?